-Because we successfully brought students from essential programs and courses back to campus to complete their courses over the summer, the criteria for determining what classes must be held in person and corresponding safety and health precautions are already in place for Fall.
-Improvements in both processes and delivery are also now in place and will continue throughout the Fall semester.
+Because we successfully brought students from essential programs and courses back to campus to complete their courses over the summer, the criteria for determining what classes must be held in person and corresponding safety and health precautions were already in place for Fall 2020.
+Improvements in both processes and delivery continued throughout the Fall semester as staff and faculty planned for Spring 2021.